mickem/nscp-docs/docs/faq.md

 ## 1.8 High CPU load and check_eventlog

-Som people experience high CPU load when checking the event log this can usualy be resolved using the new command line option scan-range setting it to the time region you want to check
+Some people experience high CPU load when checking the event log this can usually be resolved using the new command line option scan-range setting it to the time region you want to check

 `CheckEventLog ... scan-range=12h ...`